 3. Reserving Spots

-Students who are unable to afford the enrollment deposit, can apply for a waiver.
-The student can complete a form from The National Association for College Admission Counseling and submit it to their college admissions office explaining their unique circumstances and can inquire about any school-specific programs or policies that may be able to help.
+Students who are unable to afford the enrollment deposit may apply for a waiver.
+You can complete a form from the National Association for College Admission Counseling (NACAC) and submit it to the college where you plan to enroll.
+The college will decide whether to accept or decline the fee waiver form.

 Students who are struggling to make a decision about which college to attend may be tempted to put down multiple deposits to buy themselves some extra time to make a decision.
-This practice is referred to as “double depositing” and is generally frowned on and considered unethical as it can negatively affect the schools and students who have been waitlisted and are hoping a spot will open up at the college they are waitlisted at.
+This practice is referred to as “double depositing” and is generally frowned upon as it can negatively impact other applicants, particularly those on a waitlist hoping to enroll.

 4. Mull Over the Waitlist